tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/购买指南/产品定价_intl_en.md

 </tbody></table>

 >?
->- Starting from May 27, 2020, users in Taipei (China), Seoul, Tokyo, Silicon Valley will receive 32% off when they purchase or renew TencentDB SQL Server pay-as-you-go instances.
+>- Starting from May 27, 2020, users in Seoul, Tokyo, Silicon Valley will receive 32% off when they purchase or renew TencentDB SQL Server pay-as-you-go instances.
 The discounted price is 0.0592 USD/hr x 0.68.
 >- This discount is valid until December 31, 2020.
 >